tgherzog/wbg-ogdtoolkit/README.md

 * Git: to commit updates to the repository.
 Instructions for installing the command line version [are here](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-  You can also use a GUI client so long as it can access any repository server (the GitHub client only works with repos host on github.com).
+  You can also use a GUI client so long as it can access any repository server (the GitHub client only works with repos hosted on github.com).
 Here is a [list of GUI clients](http://git-scm.com/download/gui/linux).
 SourceTree has already been tested, has both a Mac and Windows version, and is free.
 * A text editor, such as TextEdit (Mac), Wordpad (Windows), or Sublime (either)